DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: Introduction

-In this work we present a new approximate entropy-based Riemann solver, which for simplicity here we will call HLLS.
+In this work we present a prescription for an approximate entropy-based Riemann solver, which for simplicity here we will call HLLS.
 It is based on the HLLD solver in RAMSES code \citep{Fromang_2006}, also see \cite{Miyoshi_2005} for a detailed description of a HLLD solver.
-The HLLS solver is \textbf{not entropy conserving} - shocks and magneto-acoustic waves generate entropy by converting kinetic and magnetic energy to heat and this is a fundamental aspect, that must be respected.
-In a closed system, energy cannot be created or destroyed; it can only change it’s form.
-This is a fundamental requirement and is mathematically\footnote{but not necessarily numerically, as we already know.} fulfilled in total energy-based Riemann solvers.
-As we are converting the solver to an entropy-based one, we must take into the account the entropy increase in shocks and magneto-acoustic waves.
-The generated entropy $S_{gen}$ depends on the state of the Riemann fan and is characterised by the change in primitive quantities - density, velocity and total pressure, when crossing a given discontinuity.

-In section \ref{sec:tot_e_riemann_solver} we will remind the key aspects of the HLLD Riemann solver, as later they will be relevant when discussing the changes and underlying considerations when converting to an entropy-based solver in section \ref{sec:hlls_solver}.
-If the reader only wants to see the changes, needed to be done for the classical HLLD solver to work with entropy instead of total energy, subsections \ref{subsec:numerical_method} and \ref{subsec:godunov_flux} can be skipped and merely used as a reference for notations.
-The relevant steps are summarized in subsection \ref{subsec:conversion_summary}.
-We will show a few numerical tests in section \ref{sec:numerical_tests}.
-In section \ref{sec:discussion} we will discuss the current limitations of the solver and the applications, where this solver would be the most beneficial.
-We will conclude by discussing the future development work.
+The HLLS solver is \textbf{not entropy conserving} -- shocks and magneto-acoustic waves generate entropy by converting kinetic and magnetic energy to heat.
+It is an irreversible process -- in a closed system energy cannot be created or destroyed; it can only change its form.
+This is a fundamental requirement and is mathematically\footnote{but not necessarily numerically.} fulfilled in total energy-based Riemann solvers.
+As we are converting the solver to an entropy-based one, we must take into account the entropy increase in shocks and magneto-acoustic waves.
+In principle, the generated entropy $S_{gen}$ depends on the state of the Riemann fan and is characterised by the change in primitive quantities - density, velocity and total pressure, when crossing a given discontinuity.
+But in practice, computing entropy production via discontinuities is insufficient.
+Riemann solvers are diffusive due to the use of slope limiters as well as finite numerical precision.
+Section \ref{sec:tot_e_riemann_solver} will briefly go through the key aspects of the HLLD Riemann solver, as later they will be relevant when discussing the changes and underlying considerations when converting to an entropy-based solver in section \ref{sec:hlls_solver}.
+We briefly discuss the equation of state where entropy is one of the primary variables and how to compute one in section \ref{sec:S_EOS}.
+We continue by showing a few numerical tests in section \ref{sec:numerical_tests}.
+In section \ref{sec:discussion} we discuss the current limitations of the solver and the applications, where this solver would be the most beneficial.
+We conclude by discussing our future development work.